 In order to make specific conclusions, each form of advertising must have its goal and measurable results.
 However, many are still struggling with proving the success of Facebook campaigns, and what does one get in return from them, if we talk about the targets that are previously set.

-Some of Facebook’s advertising performance tracking tools are Facebook Insights, different reports available in Facebook Adverts Manager, which among all else, also give data about conversions that ads, which have those conversions for a goal, achieve.
+Some of Facebook’s advertising performance tracking tools are Facebook Insights, different reports available in Facebook Ads Manager, which among all else, also gives data about conversions that ads achieve

 And of course, Google Analytics, where Facebook ads are tracked by using UTM tags.